 - Mary Bell's Complete Dehydrator Book

-These tools are fun to have, but definitely NOT a necessity.
-They can make small tasks easier, or just are helpful to have:
+These tools are fun to have but are definitely NOT necessities.
+They can make small tasks easier or just are helpful to have:

 - Mushroom, Strawberry & Egg bladed slicer

-- Mini-mandoline great for garlic, ginger, and other small slices.
+- Mini-mandoline is great for garlic, ginger, and other small slices.

-- Desiccant packs - & O2 absorbers -- with proper drying, conditioning, and storage, these aren't necessary but can be helpful in some circumstances.
-Read more here on how to use them.
+- Desiccant packs – & O2 absorbers — with proper drying, conditioning, and storage, these aren’t necessary but can be helpful in some circumstances.
+Learn more about how to store dehydrated foods.

 - Apple Peeler or apple corer - of course, you can use a regular peeler for this job, but if you've got a crate to do, these tools can make it easier.